 JSONPath: Query expressions for JSON

-Although some doubts in the draft can also be solved, the author still has some doubts.
-After all, it is not an official document.
-Before development, the author was also curious about other open source libraries of JsonPath, and how other libraries resolve controversial issues.
-Unfortunately, the problem still exists.
-No developer seems willing to refer to this draft.
-Since there is no formal RFC document for JsonPath, the author also wants to establish his own portal.
-However, the author will not ignore this draft.
-The author will try to be compatible with the draft as much as possible, and will also add some of his own ideas.
+Although some of the doubts in the draft can also be solved, the author still has some doubts, after all, it is not an official document.
+Before development the author was also curious about other JsonPath open source libraries and how other libraries solved the controversial areas.
+Unfortunately, the problem persists.
+No library seems to be willing to be compatible with this draft.
+Since there is no official RFC documentation for JsonPath, the authors will try to be as compatible as possible with the draft while adding some of their own ideas.

-JsonPath is derived from the use of XPath, which is known to be the XML Path Language, a language used to determine the location of a part of an XML document.
+JsonPath is derived from the use of XPath, which is known as the XML Path Language, a language used to determine the location of a part of an XML document.
 Obviously JsonPath is used for Json.
-They are both used in almost the same way, but the differences between the two data formats XML and Json are bound to have their differences.
+Both of them are used in almost the same way, but the differences in the XML and Json data formats are bound to have differences.

-For example, there are no special characters in the element name of XML, but the Key of Json can be any string, if there is Json data:
+For example, there are no special characters in the element name of XML, but the Key of Json can be any string, if there is a bit of Json data:

 { "aa": { "bb": "cc" } }

-In JsonPath we can get the value cc by the path aa.bb without any problem, what if the Json data is replaced by the following:
+In JsonPath we can get the value cc by the path aa.bb and there is no problem, what if the Json data is replaced with the following:

 { "a.a": { "bb": "cc" } }